 I recently had a conversation with a veteran suffering from PTSD, and that conversation centered around his sleep struggles.
-This wasn’t surprising since struggling to fall and/or stay asleep is a common problem for those suffering from PTSD.
+This wasn’t surprising since struggling to fall and/or stay asleep is a common problem for those suffering from PTSD, Post Traumatic Stress Disorder.
 I already know how a lack of quality sleep can negatively impact anyone, so it’s only more magnified for those suffering from this debilitating disorder.

 As I stated at the outset, veterans suffering from PTSD often struggle to fall asleep, and even if they do drift off they have trouble staying asleep.
 Sometimes, even when they are asleep, it’s not restorative since they may talk (or yell) in their sleep, move too much, or experience nightmares.
 In some cases, these nightmares are centered around traumatic events they experienced during combat.